 Ms. Gray shared an update regarding a revision to Washington State Code for food safety.
 This change requires enforcement for new requirements that are outlined in the WAC revision.
 The Health District has been performing outreach to food safety establishments regarding this change, through channels such as education at routine inspections and newsletter articles.
+The WAC revision included a sixmonth grace period, which was up in September.
 Councilmembers may see an increase in outreach from constituents regarding these changes.

-Action Items
+Action